-Grants may include a profit or fee for the small business.
+Grants may include a profit or fee for the small business, not to exceed 7%.
+Any fee proposed in access of 7% will not be reimbursed.
+Any commercial and/or in-kind contribution to the project should be reflected in the project narrative and not included on the budget pages.

-- Any commercial and/or in-kind contribution to the project should be reflected in the project narrative and not included on the budget pages. - Round all funds to the nearest dollar. - Complete level-of-effort worksheet located at: http://www.sc.doe.gov/sbir/solicitations/FY%202008/level_of_effort.doc_or http://www.sc.doe.gov/sbir/solicitations/FY%202008/level_of_effort.xls
+Round all funds to the nearest dollar.

-(Attach in Field 11 Research & Related Other Project Information)
+Complete Level-of-Effort worksheet located at: http://science.energy.gov/sbir/funding-opportunities/application-resources/.
+(Attach in Field 12 - Research & Related Other Project Information)

-5. R&R SUBAWARD BUDGET ATTACHMENT(S) FORM.
-[IF APPLICABLE] Budgets for Subawardees (including research institutions).
+5. R&R SUBAWARD BUDGET ATTACHMENT(S) FORM: [IF APPLICABLE, Budgets for Subawardees (including research institutions].

-You must provide a separate, cumulative R&R budget and budget justification for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total effort (whichever is less).
+You must provide a separate, cumulative SF424 (R&R) budget and budget justification for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total effort (whichever is less.
+A budget and budget support for all other proposed subcontracts are required and may be submitted in an alternative format.